 What do your potential franchisees actually know about franchising before they become a franchisee?
 Some respondents feel they don’t have adequate education and support from the franchisor to assist them in making the decision and after all, it’s in your best interests too!

 One of the franchisors who responded shared that encouraging potential franchisees to do their due diligence is critical and helping them along the way doesn’t do any harm.
 So, when you’re talking to your potential franchisees what advice do you give them?
 Do you have a list of recommended due diligence steps for them to follow?
 Do you advise them to seek legal and financial advice before committing?
-Do you support them and recommend or offer any pre-investment education like our Franchise Pre-Entry course?
+Do you support them and recommend or offer any pre-investment education like our Buying a Franchise Guidebook?

 As a franchisor, your franchisees are your biggest asset and looking after them well, right from the beginning is so important to both of you.